Ed94/gencpp/Readme.md

 ```

 `name` is a helper macro for providing a string literal with its size, intended for the name paraemter of functions.
 `code` is a helper macro for providing a string literal with its size, but intended for code string parameters.
+`args` is a helper macro for providing the number of arguments to varadic constructors.

 All three constrcuton interfaces will generate the following C code: